 |House Connington of Griffin's Roost|

-House Connington of Griffin's Roost is a knightly house from Griffin's Roost in the Stormlands, sworn to Storm's End.
+House Connington of Griffin's Roost is a house of landed knights from Griffin's Roost in the stormlands, sworn to Storm's End.
 It was formerly a lordly house whose lands once extended many leagues west, north, and south of Griffin's Roost, including reaching near to the rainwood.

 Lord Armond Connington always desired land, and he once sought assistance from Prince Rhaegar Targaryen regarding a dispute with Lord Morrigen.
-The White Book entry on Barristan Selmy records how he defeated Armond's son, Lord Jon Connington, in the Tourney at Storm's End.
-Ashara Dayne danced with Jon at the Tourney at Harrenhal.
+The White Book entry on Barristan Selmy records how he defeated Armond's son, Lord Jon Connington, in a tourney at Storm's End.
+Ashara Dayne danced with Jon at the tourney at Harrenhal.

 Through the initiative of Ronald, his son Ronnet was betrothed when he was sixteen to twelve-year-old Brienne of Tarth.
 Ronnet rejected her when he met her, however, as he did not find Brienne attractive.
 Ronnet now rules as the Knight of Griffin's Roost.